Marnonel6/ROS2_offboard_drone_control/README.md

         make -j$(nproc);
         sudo make install;

+        - On Pi I have a deployment key with an alias in the `.bashrc` file to clone the repo.
+Use: fields2cover_code_pull

+- To clone the ROS2 control package an alias with the deployment key also exists on the Pi.
+Use: osprey_code_pull

 ## PX4 SITL Simulation with (Ignition) Gazebo setup (On Ubuntu Laptop)
 - [Install PX4 development environment](https://docs.px4.io/main/en/ros/ros2_comm.html#install-px4)